 In this white paper, ICF's climate experts take you inside the process to address the regulation of climate change impacts and adaptation on California’s energy IOUs.

 What can utilities nationwide learn from California's new strategy?
-Download this paper for an outline of the five key outcomes of the Adaptation OIR:
+Download this paper and check out this helpful infographic for an outline of the five key outcomes of the Adaptation OIR:

 - Integrating climate adaptation in the General Rate Case (GRC) cycle.